nixworks/public/news/2012/06/9/README.md

 ##### Student protests
 ### [Protesters and riot police clash for the third night in a row in Montreal near the Grand Prix events on the corner of Sainte-Catherine and Crescent. ](/news/2012/06/9/protesters-and-riot-police-clash-for-the-third-night-in-a-row-in-montreal-near-the-grand-prix-events-on-the-corner-of-sainte-catherine-and-c.md)
-_Context: Crescent, Grand Prix, Sainte-Catherine, student protests, Montreal_
+_Context: student protests, Montreal, Sainte-Catherine, Grand Prix, Crescent_

 ## [Previous Day...](/news/2012/06/8/index.md)